idio-lang/DIPS/source/implementing-idio/shell/pipelines.rst

 temporary file back into a string handle then return the string contents of the string handle back to the caller.

+``collect-output`` is always run as a foreground command -- we're waiting for the results before we can continue, after all!

 time
 ^^^^